matplotlib/matplotlib/doc/users/interactive.rst

 "live" the GUI event loop will need to be integrated with your prompt.
 The simplest way is to use IPython (see :ref:`below <ipython-pylab>`).

-The `.pyplot` module provides two functions for creating Figures that, when an interactive backend is used, that are managed by Matplotlib, embedded in GUI windows, and ready for interactive use out of the box
+The `.pyplot` module provides functions for explicitly creating Figures that include a interactive tools, a toolbar, a tool-tip, and :ref:`key bindings <key-event-handling>` ready to go:

 `.pyplot.figure`
     Creates a new empty `.figure.Figure` or selects an existing figure